-The Office of Student Compliance is an integral part of the positive educational environment at Lansing Community College.
-We support the Mission of the College by responding to and resolving situations in which the behavioral choices of students are negatively impacting other students, including themselves.
-We aim to educate those students on the rights and responsibilities of community membership and to support their success at Lansing Community College.
-We promote responsibility, encourage honesty, and foster respect for diversity in order to enhance the quality of the College and community environment.
+The Office of Student Compliance (OSC) is an integral part of the positive educational environment at Lansing Community College (LCC); and is responsible for upholding the Student Code of Conduct and General Rules and Guidelines, Student Title IX and Sexual Misconduct Complaints, and the LCC Behavior Intervention Team.
+We support the Mission of the College by responding to and resolving situations in which the behavioral choices of students are negatively impacting the college community, or other students, including themselves.

 Make a Report